OleksandrDanylchenko/nodejs-prho/README.md

 Codepen - https://codepen.io/michaelsknobloch/pen/Kzqeyb

 ## Reasoning
 Solved infinite loops, which can happen on some numbers in https://www.npmjs.com/package/prho package, with recursive approach from https://codepen.io/michaelsknobloch/pen/Kzqeyb and usage of different functions to find factors to prevent stucking.
+Also it support long arithmetics with native [BigInt](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/BigInt) JS object.

 ## Installation
 ```console